-You finally picked out your new puppy and are ready to bring it home.
-Everyone is excited for the new addition, but will Fido at home feel the same way?
+You finally picked out your new puppy and are ready to bring them home.
+Everyone is excited about the new addition, but will the dog at home feel the same way?
 Before bringing in the new addition, prepare your home.
 A crate, an exercise pen, and baby gates are all very helpful tools and will make life much easier when you need to quickly separate the dogs.
 Plan on establishing a routine from the very beginning, too.

 It is important to understand that puppies are still developing their communication skills.
 This means that they don’t understand the rules set in place by adult dogs.
 When they first enter their new home, puppies have a lot to learn, both from you and the established dog.
 Puppies immediately start looking for someone to play with and when they can’t find another puppy, the adult dog is the next best thing.
 Your dog may or may not appreciate this!
 Interactions must be carefully supervised to keep both dogs safe and happy.